 - Combatants for Peace embodies the hope that peace is possible.

-If former fighters and military officers can transform themselves and work together nonviolently towards a solution, then truly anybody can.
-Combatants for Peace is working hard to demonstrate to people in both societies that together we can rise above hatred, fear, oppression and violence.
+If former fighters and military officers can transform themselves and work together nonviolently towards a solution, then truly anyone can.
+Combatants for Peace demonstrates to people in both societies that together we can rise above hatred, fear, oppression and violence.
 Not only does CfP challenge the occupation, its activists also create a living example of the way things can be: a society based on peace, equality and dignity.
 They show the world that there is a partner for peace.
 This is their message, and their work is to spread hope.

 - Combatants for Peace is about human values.